wp-plugins/photos-box/readme.txt

 Stable tag: 1.1.2.1

 Photo Box is an advanced plugin with a list of options for gallery.
-Support slideshow popup images in gallery.
+Slideshow popup images in gallery.
 Responsive popup.

 == Description ==
 = The plugin allows displaying galleries within the following views: =